Welcome to HTBasic 2021

-- Built-in syntax for controlling GPIO, GPIB, and data acquisition cards from companies like National Instruments, Agilent, Keysight, Keithley, Ines…
+- Built-in syntax for controlling LXI and GPIB based instruments and GPIO and data acquisition cards from companies like National Instruments, Keysight, Keithley, Ines…

-- COMPLEX numbers, LONG integers, and STATIC variable types together with matrix math, and extensive graphic commands for unparalleled data processing and presentation.
+- COMPLEX, REAL, LONG, and STATIC variable types together with matrix math, and extensive graphic commands provide unparalleled data processing and presentation capabilities.

 - Advanced Math Library includes precompiled signal processing functions like FFTs.